MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/ns-acxelements-acx_peakmeter_config.md

 The maximum value for the peakmeter.

-TBD - Need to determine if this is similar / alignment with values in [KSPROPERTY_AUDIO_PEAKMETER2](/windows-hardware/drivers/audio/ksproperty-audio-peakmeter2)

 ### -field Minimum

 The minimum value for the peakmeter.

 ### -field SteppingDelta

 The stepping value for the peakmeter.
-This is measured in TBD.

 ### -field Callbacks

 The [ACX_PEAKMETER_CALLBACKS structure](ns-acxelements-acx_peakmeter_callbacks.md) that identifies the driver callbacks for ACX audio engine streaming operations.

 ## -remarks

+Similar / alignment with values in [KSPROPERTY_AUDIO_PEAKMETER2](/windows-hardware/drivers/audio/ksproperty-audio-peakmeter2)

 ### Example